gdagstn/cellula/README.md

 # cellula

-**`cellula`** is a simple R-based pipeline for single cell RNA-seq processing with a focus on integration.
+**`cellula`** is a simple R-based pipeline for single cell RNA-seq processing with a number of methods for integration and identity assignment.

 `cellula` follows the practices outlined in the [OSCA book](https://bioconductor.org/books/release/OSCA/), with some additional options for integration/batch effect correction methods.